Tylemagne/DOSE/README.md

 )
 ```

 Some situations require conditional changes to frequencies.
+Minecraft's zombies are a perfect example of this.
+There's an enchantment in the game that increases the drop rate of their special items we'll need to replicate.
 Thanks to EditDenominator(), DOSE can do it:

 ```php
 if($lootingEnchantment == 1) //lvl 1 Looting